SolCrys Logo

 3. Watch the agentic commerce protocol war

-OpenAI and Stripe's Agentic Commerce Protocol (ACP) versus Google + Shopify's Universal Commerce Protocol (UCP) versus Visa's Trusted Agent Protocol will determine which agents can transact on which retailers — and that determines which AEO tools can credibly measure them.
-The protocol that wins your category is the one you optimize for next.
+OpenAI and Stripe's Agentic Commerce Protocol, Google and Shopify's Universal Commerce Protocol, and Visa's Trusted Agent Protocol will shape which agents can transact with which retailers — and that, in turn, shapes which AEO tools can credibly measure them.
+The protocol that gains traction in your category is the one you optimize for next.

 The asymmetric pattern: Sparky went outward, Amazon went inward